Here's a bit of history on how Birch Bay Ranch was founded and expanded to become the camp we know and love today:

 In 1966, the McCaughey family donated land to a church in Edmonton to be used as a church "playground" and a camp for kids.
 Initially, the camp was only open during the summer months.
 In 1969, the main lodge (or McCaughey Lodge) was built, followed by some stand-alone cabins.
 The first summer camp was run in 1972, under the directorship of Bernie Jeske for the first three weeks and then Gerry and Karen Johnson for the remainder of that summer and for the next two summers .
 Activities offered included archery, canoeing and hiking.
 Also in 1972, the Gate House was built from lumber donated by Nelson Lumber.
 In 1973, the barn was donated from a farm in South Edmonton, disassembled, loaded onto a flatbed truck and rebuilt at the Ranch.
 In 1975, Paul and Sharon Shank became the Directors and horsemanship was added to the program under the leadership of Maxine Rusnak.
 Horsemanship was a popular activity that has been a staple of Birch Bay Ranch's activity list and what truly makes this place a ranch.

+In 1977, Laird and Pam Bell became the Directors of the Ranch.
+In 1979, the Directors house was built with lots of help from the staff working at the time.
+In 1981, John and Carmen Carson became the Directors.
 In 1982, the Birch Bay Ranch Association was formed, and the Ranch became a non-profit organization owned and operated by the Association.
 Close to this time, new cabins, which were re-purposed ATCO trailers, were brought in to replace the old cabins.
 These cabins with attached washrooms are still used for campers today.

 Although the Ranch has seen many changes over the years, one thing has remained the same: that it's an incredible place where lives are transformed!